-Once people are not resistant to change they can take the mental leap of changing their security mind-set and can aim for bigger things.
-They can reach their limit and their limit will expand.
-And one day when they are at the threshold of going beyond their comfort zone, their dream job will appear.
-No, job won’t suddenly transmute itself into something ludicrous, but they, themselves will transform to perform the jobs which once seemed beyond their capability.
+Once people are not resistant to change, they can take the mental leap of changing their security mindset and can aim for bigger things.
+They can reach their limit, and their limit will expand.
+And one day, when they are at the threshold of going beyond their comfort zone, their dream job will appear.
+No, a job won’t suddenly transmute itself into something ludicrous, but they, themselves, will transform to perform the jobs which once seemed beyond their capability.

 Want to know how?

 If you read this article through and through, one thing you will definitely learn – you are more than you are currently expressing.
 It’s as useful to people who are just starting out in their career as it is to the people who have already achieved a significant amount of success.

 1st Step: Define your dream job.
 Define yourself.

-The first step is critical and most people seem to gallop it to reach the next step.
-Before knowing what colour of hat you love to wear, how would you buy?
+The first step is critical, and most people seem to gallop it to reach the next step.
+Before knowing what colour of hat you love to wear, how would you buy it?
 Same logic you need to use here.
-Before knowing your values, passions, what turns you on and what turns you off, how would you know what you dream job would look like?
-And if you don’t know what your dream job looks like then how would you find a job?
+Before knowing your values, passions, what turns you on and what turns you off, how would you know what your dream job would look like?
+And if you don’t know what your dream job looks like, then how you would find a job?

-There are series of questions you need to ask yourself before you come to the solution about what is your dream job would look like.
+There are series of questions you need to ask yourself before you come to a solution about what is your dream job would look like.
 Your dream job list could consist of: